arcos33/ducklog/docs/development_plan.md

 ## 10. Testing & Documentation
 - [ ] Write unit/UI tests for core features
-- [ ] Update documentation as features are implemented
+- [x] Update documentation as features are implemented
     - Documented the UI change for entry list selection highlight (edge-to-edge) and the architectural switch to ScrollView + LazyVStack.
+    - Added comprehensive documentation for Jira integration including flow diagrams and technical details.
 - [ ] Prepare for App Store/TestFlight submission